mindwind/my-draft/note/study_hdfs.md

 The DataNode stores HDFS data in files in its local file system.
 It stores each block of HDFS data in a separate file in its local file system.
 The DataNode does not create all files in the same directory.
 Instead, it uses a heuristic to determine the optimal number of files per directory and creates subdirectories appropriately.

+When a DataNode starts up, it scans through its local file system, generates a list of all HDFS data blocks that correspond to each of these local files and sends this report to the NameNode: this is the Blockreport.

 ## Robustness
 The NameNode marks DataNodes without recent Heartbeats as dead and does not forward any new IO requests to them.